ktor-doc-jp/ktor-doc-jp/servers/calls/requests.md

 `POST`, `PUT` and `PATCH` requests has an associated request body (the payload).
 That payload is usually encoded.

-All the receive methods consume the payload sent by the client.
+All the receive methods consume the whole payload sent by the client so an attempt to receive a request body twice will lead to `RequestAlreadyConsumedException` error unless you have [DoubleReceive](/servers/features/double-receive.html) feature installed.
-They won't throw an exception if you call them several times, but subsequent receives will be executed with an empty payload.
-So for example, `receiveText` would return an empty string starting with the second call.
 {: .note #receiving-several-times}

 ### Raw payload